Police Blotter: February 10, 2021

 FELONY ARRESTS

-John W. Williford, 58, of the 700 block of Lask Drive, Yuba City, was arrested by the Yuba County Sheriff’s Office at 4:18 p.m.
+Dannell J. Neri, 47, of the 1400 block of Eighth Street, Colusa, was arrested by the Colusa Police Department at 4:45 p.m.
 Feb.
-8 on Lask Drive on suspicion of two counts of lewd and lascivious acts with a child, and sexual penetration with a person under 14 years of age.
-He was booked into Yuba County Jail.

-Michael B. Trujillo, 29, of Oroville was arrested by the Yuba County Sheriff’s Office at 10:11 a.m.
-Feb.
-8 in the 700 block of Yuba Street on suspicion of assault on a peace officer, hit and run, and evading a peace officer.
-He was booked into Yuba county Jail.
+7 in the 1400 block of Eighth Street in Colusa on suspicion of assault with a deadly weapon and battery.
+She was booked into the Colusa County Jail.

 DUI ARRESTS

-Joseph M. Kaihe, 21, of Sacramento was arrested by the California Highway Patrol at 9:46 p.m.
+Tania E. Romo, 28, of the 9800 block of K Street, Live Oak, was arrested by the California Highway Patrol at 10:55 p.m.
 Feb.
-8 on Highway 99.
-He was booked into Sutter County Jail.
+3 on the southbound Interstate 5 offramp at Maxwell Road on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, driving under the influence with a prior DUI conviction, driving with a license suspended or revoked for DUI and unlawfully operating a motor vehicle.
+She was booked into the Colusa County Jail.

-Guillermo Anguiano, 32, of the 1100 block of Casita Drive, Yuba City, was arrested by the California Highway Patrol at 2:40 a.m.
+Daisy H. Novoa, 24, of the 2300 block of Lindsey Drive, Colusa, was arrested by the California Highway Patrol at 2:15 a.m.
 Feb.
-8 on Highway 99.
-He was booked into Sutter County Jail.

-Julie A. Parra, 45, of the 1100 block of Bronco Drive, Plumas Lake, was arrested by the California Highway Patrol at 1:50 a.m.
-Feb.
-8 in Plumas Lake.
-She was booked into Yuba County Jail.
+7 on Market Street west of Bridge Street in Colusa on suspicion of driving under the influence of alcohol with a prior DUI.
+She was booked into the Colusa County Jail.